xavitrigo/fxstreet-interview-francesc-xavier/README.md

 GOALS:

 1. Persist some examples of each resource.
 The technology chosen for persisting is up to you.
-2. You have to create a job that consume this endpoint () when.
+2. You have to create a job that consume this endpoint (http://interview-api.azurewebsites.net/api/IncorrectAlignment) when.
   - The Match is starting in 5 minutes
   - Send the List of Players or Managers that have 5 yellow cards or 1 red car

 ## Instructions

-1. Go to this LINK where we have placed the basic interface for the service.
+1. Go to [this link](http://interview-api.azurewebsites.net/swagger/index.html) where we have placed the basic interface for the service.
 2. The aim of the test is to replicate the interface with a full functional Web API.
 3. The Web API must persist the data in whatever database you feel comfortable.
 (In case you want to use Azure contact developer@fxstreet.com to get the credentials).
 4. The service should be available via a public URL.
 (In case you want to use Azure contact developer@fxstreet.com to get the credentials).